TheVoronModder/i3-Quick-Start/README2.md

 ## 👨‍🔧 Author

-Developed by **Kyle Nyberg** as part of the Fathom Design Engineering project suite.
+Developed by **TheVoronModder** as part of the Fathom Design Engineering project suite.

 ---